 AA Over 50s Life Insurance, provided by Legal & General, will provide a cash sum if you die after one year.
-The cash sum won't necessarily cover the full cost of a funeral, but will provide a contribution towards it.
+The cash sum won't necessarily cover the full cost of a funeral, but could provide a contribution towards it.
 Or the money could help with other outstanding bills or costs.
 For information on our plans please visit our fixed and increasing plans page.

 The figures below show how rising prices of funerals can affect your cover.
 The costs of a funeral are based on averages, so may be more or less than these amounts depending on where you live and the funeral company you use.

 Depending on your circumstances, you or a partner may be eligible for state support in paying funeral costs.
 Visit www.direct.gov.uk for more information.

 * Mintel: Funerals - UK - January 2007

 ** Funeral Cost Research carried out by Matter Communications, 2014